HydroML/HydroML.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Geological Sciences and Applied Mathematics, University of British Columbia, Sept 2025
-* B.S. in Mathematical Sciences, with distinction, University of British Columbia, 2020
+* B.S. in Mathematical Sciences, with distinction, University of British Columbia, May 2020

 Work experience
 ======